Fergarram/obscure/README.md

 npm run dev
 ```

-Currently, Obscure is still a WIP and should not be used in any serious way yet.
-I do plan to make this as accesible as possible, even for non-technical users.
-So here is a roadmap of how that may look:

 ## Roadmap to V1

 If you don't see a feature you'd expect from Obsidian it means I already implemented it or I will not do it.
-Also, I marked with a "‼️" all the must features or all the features that the MVP needs which will allow me to push my research vault to obscurity.wiki; and I'm using "🗳" for all the needed features for [nuestro.voto](//fernando.works/projects/nuestro-voto).
+Also, I marked with a "‼️" all the must features or all the features that the MVP needs which will allow me to push my research vault to obscurity.wiki; ~~and I'm using "🗳" for all the needed features for [nuestro.voto](//fernando.works/projects/nuestro-voto).~~

 - [ ] Cover most of [Obsidian MD specs](https://help.obsidian.md/How+to/Format+your+notes).
 	- [x] ‼️ Strike through with `~~x~~` (fixed with [remark-gfm](https://github.com/remarkjs/remark-gfm))